 That holds true now.
 The D5600 doesn’t have the extensive control layout of the Pentax K-70, so it takes a bit more time to set some options like exposure compensation in Manual mode, Auto ISO minimum shutter speed, and focus point modes.
 If you need two dials or advanced weather sealing, get the K-70.

 But if you’re looking for the best autofocus system on this list, arguably the best camera sensor, a great lineup of native lenses, a tilt-flip touchscreen, and a lightweight kit overall, the D5600 should be your top choice.
-With an 18-55mm kit lens, it costs $650 (check current price), which is $50 cheaper than when I first published this article (where the D5600 was still ranked number one)!
-Although that price is more expensive than some others on this list, it’s quite reasonable given the quality of the camera you get.
+With an 18-55mm kit lens, it costs only $550 (check current price), which is $150 cheaper than when I first published this article (where the D5600 was still ranked number one)!
+Although that price is a bit higher than some cameras on this list, it’s worthwhile given the quality you get.

 If you want to save money, you can also buy an older model from the Nikon D5600 lineup, many of which are available used or refurbished for a great price.
 Here’s a quick table showing the differences between the D5600 and the prior versions.
 Even back to the D5200, this is a great lineup of cameras, and all of them are worth considering today if you want to save some money: